AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/server/README.md

 An additional API gateway serves as a single endpoint over which to address the separate microservices from outside.
 It reroutes the requests accordingly.

-**Swagger UI** for all public microservices is available at `/server-docs` (e.g. for local production setup: http://localhost:8080/server-docs).
+**Swagger UI** for all public microservices is available at `/server-docs` (e.g. for the Kubernetes deployment: https://aifm.student.k8s.aet.cit.tum.de/server-docs).
 To also _test_ the routes interactively, the [Development Setup](../README.md#development-setup) is required, and the documentation should be accessed at http://localhost:8090/swagger-ui.html.

 ## Database